ProTechEx/vgpu-proxmox/README.md

 echo -e "[Service]\nEnvironment=LD_PRELOAD=/opt/vgpu_unlock-rs/target/release/libvgpu_unlock_rs.so" > /etc/systemd/system/nvidia-vgpu-mgr.service.d/vgpu_unlock.conf
 ```

+> ### Have a vgpu supported card?
+Read here!
+>
+> If you don't have a card like the Tesla P4, or any other gpu from [this list](https://docs.nvidia.com/grid/gpus-supported-by-vgpu.html), please continue reading at [Enabling IOMMU](#enabling-iommu)
+>
+> Disable the unlock part as doing this on a gpu that already supports vgpu, could break things as it introduces unnecessary complexity and more points of possible failure:
+> ```bash
+> echo "unlock = false" > /etc/vgpu_unlock/config.toml
+> ```

 ## Enabling IOMMU
 #### Note: Usually this isn't required for vGPU to work, but it doesn't hurt to enable it.
 You can skip this section, but if you run into problems later on, make sure to enable IOMMU.